f5devcentral/f5xc-emea-workshop/docs/class4/module3/lab1/lab1.rst

   * It **passes** because JWT is valid (signature is valid)

-* Send the same request, but with a wrong JWT signature.
+* Send the same request, but this time with a wrong JWT signature.
 As a reminder, the JWT signature is the last section of the JWT.
 We intentionally remove some characters from the signature section of the JWT.

   .. code-block:: bash